AJAYK-01/EasyAssignments/README.md

 </p>

 ## Features
+- Supports Android's Native Share to feature to share files directly into app
 - Cloud based Notifications to alert user when a new assignment gets Uploaded
 - Option for the user to send assignment requests
 - Separate accounts for uploader and user to avoid spamming